yesodweb/yesodweb.com-content/blog/2014/02/why-i-dont-follow-pvp.md

 * Library maintainers need to ensure that their packages compile with the latest versions of their dependencies.
 Doing this manually is a huge pain.
 But this is *exactly* the benefit of adding your package to [Stackage](https://github.com/fpco/stackage): there's an automated system that will test your code for you.
 * This is a bigger request, but I'll raise it anyway: target more backwards compatibility!
 If you have a function `foo` that takes two parameters, and you realize you'd like the option to pass in a third, don't change `foo`, just add a separate function and deprecate `foo`.
 If you think this is likely to happen more often, use [a settings type](http://www.yesodweb.com/book/settings-types).

-## Corelibs and mostly-stable packages
+## Non-upgradeable and mostly-stable packages

-There's one issue that repeatedly causes huge amounts of issues: upper bounds on corelibs.
+There's one issue that repeatedly causes huge amounts of issues: upper bounds on non-upgradeable packages (e.g., base).
 Imagine I'm writing a package, and have tested it against base version 4.6.
 So, like a good PVP follower, I put in my cabal file `base >= 4.6 && < 4.7`.
 Let's see the result of this: